More about: 11 Reina Sofia Museum Best Artworks

 2. Face of the Great Masturbator, by Dalí

-Salvador Dalí is one of the most particular and eccentric authors known.
-And one of his most eccentric works, if we may say so, is in the Reina Sofia Museum.
-It is the Face of the Great Masturbator.
+Salvador Dalí is one of the most unique and eccentric artists known to man.
+And one of his most eccentric works, if you'll pardon the redundancy, can be found at the Reina Sofía Museum.
+It is The Face of the Great Masturbator.

-This work of autobiographical character, as Dalí himself recognized, reflects the deepest sexual obsessions of the author through a painting with the unique stamp of the painter's surrealism.
-The author himself is represented in the painting in several scenes.
+This autobiographical work, as Dalí himself acknowledged, reflects the artist's deepest sexual obsessions through a painting with the painter's unique surrealist style.
+The author himself is depicted in the painting in several scenes.

-His inspiration in this painting, as in many others, was his muse Gala.
+His inspiration for this painting, as for many others, was his muse Gala.
 Salvador Dalí painted the picture in 1929 while enjoying Gala's company in Cadaqués, even though she was already married to the poet Paul Éluard.

 - Author: Salvador Dalí.